Stretcher bearer

 A stretcher-bearer is a person who carries a stretcher, generally with another person at its other end, especially in a war or emergency times when there is a very serious accident or a disaster.

-In case of military personnel, for example removing wounded or dead from a battlefield, the modern term is combat medic who will have received considerable training.
+In the case of military personnel, for example removing wounded or dead from a battlefield, the modern term is combat medic who will have received considerable training.
 Stretcher-bearers would have received basic first-aid training.
-The wounded soldier had to wait until the stretcher-bearers arrived or simply the stretcher-bearers will find them.
+The wounded soldier had to wait until the stretcher-bearers arrived or simply the stretcher-bearers would find them.

 In times of war, stretcher-bearers may in certain situations be covered by Art.
 25 of the First (Geneva) Convention of 1949 under the category of auxiliary medical personnel.

 Origin

 This term appears between 1875 and 1880.
 It is largely used before and up to the Second World War and is derived from the British English verb to stretcher means "to carry someone on a stretcher".

 A stretcher-bearer party, sometimes a stretcher party or company, is a group or a band of people temporarily or regularly associated which have to carry injured persons with stretchers.
 In the army stretcher-bearers were a kind of specific soldiers who work with military ambulances and medical services.
 A famous stretcher-bearer and ambulance driver during the First World War was the young Ernest Hemingway.